Tqualizer/Tensorflow-Portable-Object-Detection-Counting-Logging/README.md

 * Write the log to csv file for further analysis

 To avoid data privacy concerns in live use on people the active object viewer and photo capture should be disabled.
-The appendix includes instructions how to remotely access the  detection log in the Raspberry Pi for passive monitoring without using video or photo capture.
+The appendix includes instructions how to remotely access the  detection log in the Raspberry Pi for passive remote logging without using video or photo capture.

-Suggested usage: Detecting groups of people not observing social distancing whilst walking through a narrow line of sight.
-Note: This can be futher enhanced with object tracking to avoid overcounting of very slow moving or stationary groups.

 ## The main steps are as follows: